Droine/ShopEase/README.md

 For a complete list of dependencies, refer to the `package.json` file.

+## Data Structures and Algorithms

+This project implements various data structures and algorithms to ensure efficient functionality:

+### Data Structures

+- Arrays: Used for product lists, pagination, and cart management
+- Objects: Used for product data and state management

+### Algorithms

+- Sorting Algorithms: For product organization and filtering

 ## Contributing

 We welcome contributions from the community.
 To contribute, follow these steps: